Sustainability Management

 • Independence of the individual

-*The Alps Alpine GROUP CODE OF CONDUCT upholds international norms such as the United Nations’ Guiding Principles on Business and Human Rights and OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
+* The Alps Alpine Group Code of Conduct upholds international norms such as the United Nations’ Guiding Principles on Business and Human Rights and OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.

-Sustainability Topics on the Agenda at Fiscal 2023 Management Meetings
+Sustainability Topics on the Agenda at Fiscal 2024 Management Meetings

 Management Meeting Time Agenda